 Who should not take PREZCOBIX®?

-- Do not take PREZCOBIX® with any medicine that contains: alfuzosin, carbamazepine, cisapride, colchicine (if you have liver or kidney problems), dronedarone, elbasvir and grazoprevir, dihydroergotamine, ergotamine tartrate, lomitapide, lovastatin, lurasidone, methylergonovine, oral midazolam, phenobarbital, phenytoin, pimozide, ranolazine, rifampin, St. John's wort (Hypericum perforatum), sildenafil when used for pulmonary arterial hypertension (PAH), simvastatin, or triazolam.
+- Do not take PREZCOBIX® with any medicine that contains: alfuzosin, carbamazepine, cisapride, colchicine (if you have liver or kidney problems), dronedarone, elbasvir and grazoprevir, dihydroergotamine, ergotamine tartrate, ivabradine, lomitapide, lovastatin, lurasidone, methylergonovine, midazolam (when taken by mouth), naloxegol, phenobarbital, phenytoin, pimozide, ranolazine, rifampin, St. John's wort (Hypericum perforatum), sildenafil when used for pulmonary arterial hypertension (PAH), simvastatin, or triazolam.

 - Serious problems can happen if you take any of these medicines with PREZCOBIX®.

 What should I tell my healthcare provider before taking PREZCOBIX®?